-KINE 2308 Lower Extremity Injury Assessment (3)
+KINE 2308 Lower Extremity Injury Assessment in Athletic Training (3)

 This course will present a study and critical analysis of the anatomy, injury signs and symptoms, and specific evaluation procedures for the lower extremities, pelvis, and spine.
+Prerequisite: BIOL

-Prerequisite: BIOL 1422 or BIOL 2402 with a grade of "C" or better.
+1422 or BIOL 2402 with a grade of "C" or better.